 - Use the PCB as a drill template for PCB and Push Button mounting holes. (see page 17 20) - Use an 1/8" drill bit to create the PCB and initial Push Button mounting holes. (see page 17 20) - Use a 3/16" drill to add clearance for the Function and Memory Push Button switches. (see page 20) - It is recommended to install the Transistor type devices on the Bottom side of the PCB (Q1, Q2, U2). - Please note that the stripe or line on the Electrolytic Capacitors is the Plus (+) side of the capacitor (C3, C6, C12, and C10).
-Check from "G" or "Gnd" on the PCB to the each side of capacitor mounting pads to identify the negative side of each capacitor to insure correct mounting of the Electrolytic capacitors. - If the ring terminal on the TX Jack is not going to be used for rig PTT, do not install the "PTT Jumper"! - For a clean looking front panel use 4-40 Flat Head screws to mount the PCB. (see page 21 "Counter sinking Mounting holes") - For Speaker On/Off switch connections, connect the wires from the switch to points "S" and "T" which are located next to the "Speaker" connections on the PCB. - For the Headphone Jack and Speaker connections reference page 27, "Piezo Speaker & Headphone connections:", but make sure the wiring connections are to the same reference points on the "Speaker" connection side of the PCB. - Reference page 22 for Display mounting hole dimensions, and mounting.
-Or use Hot Melt glue or RTV. - Reference page 27 for Display connections and wiring.
-Note the top of the Display is where the wires are connected. - Reference page 27 for Paddle Jack connections and wiring. - Reference page 28 for TX Jack and Power Switch connections and wiring. - Reference page 29 for Battery connections and wiring. - A Lithium Palomar (LiPo) Battery similar to the one shown maybe be used in place of the 3AA battery Holder.
-This will supply a higher voltage to allow for more volume from the Audio Amplifier, and may be recharged through a standard USB connection.
+Check from "G" or "Gnd" on the PCB to the each side of capacitor mounting pads to identify the negative side of each capacitor to insure correct mounting of the Electrolytic capacitors. - By the way the "PTT" Function is not supported in Firmware!
+Do not install the "PTT" Jumper! - For a clean looking front panel use 4-40 Flat Head screws to mount the PCB. (see page 21 "Counter sinking Mounting holes") - For Speaker On/Off switch connections, connect the wires from the switch to points "S" and "T" which are located next to the "SPEAKER" connections on the PCB. - For the Headphone Jack and "SPEAKER" connections reference page 27, "Piezo Speaker & Headphone connections:", but make sure the \wiring connections are to the same reference points on the "SPEAKER" connection side of the PCB. - Reference page 22 for Display mounting hole dimensions, and mounting.
+Or use Hot Melt glue or RTV. - Reference page 27 for Display connections and \wiring.
+Note the top of the Display is where the wires are connected. - Reference page 27 for Paddle Jack connections and \wiring. - Reference page 28 for TX Jack and Power Switch connections and \wiring. - Reference page 29 for Battery connections and \wiring. - A Lithium Polymer (LiPo) Battery similar to the one shown maybe be used in place of the 3AA battery Holder.
+This will supply longer life, and may be recharged through a standard USB connection.